functorz-tech/momen_doc/deployment/permissions.md

 ![](<../.gitbook/assets/permission/permission8.png>)

 ### 5. Make Permissions Effective
 After changing the permission configuration, you need to deploy the backend for it to take effect.
-Automated authorization Actionflow also needs to be published before it takes effect.
+Automated authorization Actionflow also needs to be saved and deployed before it takes effect.

-## Considerations
+## Note
-- Encountering the error "User xxxx has no permission for xxxxx"
+Encountering the error "User xxxx has no permission for xxxxx"
 - Cause: The user does not have the corresponding permission.
 - Solution: Go to the permission configuration and add the corresponding operation permission for the user's role.